Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Many-Particle Semiclassical Approximation. Electron Condensation in Upper Continuum

-Note that the value $Z_{\rm obs}e^2$ plays a role of an effective coupling in description of semimetals and discussed effects might be relevant in this case, cf. \cite{Voskresensky2012}.
+Note that the value $Z_{\rm obs}e^2$ plays a role of an effective coupling in description of semimetals and effects under discussion might be relevant in this case, cf. \cite{Voskresensky2012}.

-It is curious to note that inclusion of gravitational field of the source into consideration, modifies the QED problem of the distribution of the charge with taking into account of the electron condensation, cf. \cite{Voskresensky:1982pf}.
-Solution (\ref{TFP}) is modified at $x$ very near $x_0$.
-After a growth, solution continues up to $x\to 0$ as $V\to -Z_0 e^2/r$ with $Z_0 \sim Z_{\rm obs}^{2/3}/(eGm^2)^{1/3}$, where $G$ is the gravitational constant.
-Also, the pole solution (\ref{TFP}) disappears in case of electron condensation in a strong uniform magnetic field, cf. \cite{Agasian:1983mf}. \\
+It is curious to note that the inclusion of gravitational field of the source into consideration modifies the QED problem of the distribution of the charge while taking the electron condensation into account, cf. \cite{Voskresensky:1982pf}.
+Solution (\ref{TFP}) is modified at $r$ approaching $r_{\rm pole}$.
+After a growth, solution continues up to $r\to 0$ as $V\to -Z_0 e^2/r$ with $Z_0 \sim Z_{\rm obs}^{2/3}/(eGm^2)^{1/3}$, where $G$ is the gravitational constant.
+Additionally, the pole solution (\ref{TFP}) disappears in case of the electron condensation in presence of a strong uniform magnetic field, cf. \cite{Agasian:1983mf}.